NREL/ssc/datadictionary.md

 - 10: &nbsp;&nbsp;&nbsp; Steam generator outlet header to SF pump suction header (indirect) or cold thermal storage tank (direct)

 ### sgs_lengths
 length of piping in the SGS collection flow loop followed by the generation flow loop [m].
 Defaults = {0, 90, 100, 120, 0, 0, 0, 0, 80, 120, 80}.
-Lengths at indices 0, 1, 5 and 6 are the summed lengths of the multiple individual pump sections. [^](#toc)
+Lengths at indices 0, 1, 5 and 6 are the summed lengths of the multiple individual pump sections.
+Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sgs_wallthicks
 custom wall thicknesses for the SGS piping.
-Utilized if custom_sgs_pipe_sizes is true. [^](#toc)
+Utilized if custom_sgs_pipe_sizes is true.
+Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### tanks_in_parallel
 true if the hot and cold storage tank branch is in parallel with the solar field (traditional case), or false if the tanks are in series with the solar field (only applicable for direct storage).
 Default = true. [^](#toc)